aggeloskar/uni-projects/Hotel Management System/README.md

 # Hotel Management System

+Simple hotel management System
 Project for C++ Course.
+User can add bookings to rooms, view and delete bookings.

 ## Compiling

-Compile like any other simple C++ project.
+For a successful compilation, use the C++11 compiler.

 ## Usage
-Run the file and use the menu.
+Execute and use the main menu.